WaiguruIan/webscrapper_project_using_n8n/README.md

 * **Stateful Memory Management:** To avoid "Notification Fatigue," I implemented a persistent memory layer using **Google Sheets**.
 The system compares live web data against stored states and only triggers an alert if a version transition is detected.
 * **Resilient Web Scraping:** Using **ScraperAPI**, the workflow bypasses anti-bot firewalls and handles IP rotation automatically, ensuring 100% uptime even when hosted on shared cloud environments.
-* **Data Normalization Engine:** Integrated a custom **JavaScript layer** to sanitize and format disparate date strings (e.g., matching "February 19, 2026" to ISO database standards), ensuring bulletproof logic comparisons.
+* **Data Normalization Engine:** Integrated a custom **JavaScript layer** to sanitize and format disparate date strings , ensuring bulletproof logic comparisons.
 * **Nairobi-Synced Scheduling:** Optimized for **UTC+3 (Nairobi Time)** to ensure the 1-hour polling cycle aligns with local peak usage.

 ---